-Mark is a second-year student studying neuroscience at Western University.
+Mark is a third-year student studying neuroscience at Western University.
 In the lab, he’s interested in studying multisensory integration in individuals with Attention Deficit Hyperactive Disorder and the behavioral patterns that accompany ADHD.
 His other interests include politics, playing video games and watching football.

-Kristina is a third year student pursing an Honors Specialization in Psychology.
+Kristina is a fourth year student pursing an Honors Specialization in Psychology.
 She is interested in researching sensory perception in children with Autism Spectrum Disorder and learning to use brain imaging techniques such as the EEG.
 Outside of the lab, Kristina enjoys playing for Western’s varsity volleyball team.

 Julia is a psychotherapist from Brazil and is volunteering in the lab.
 She is a specialist in Mental Health and has been studying and working with people with ASD for many years.
 Julia is interested in continuing her research with this population in the Sensory Perception Lab.
 She recently moved to Canada and enjoys being with friends, family, and talking with others (in Portuguese, English or Spanish).
 Julia loves yoga, running, and playing with her new puppy, Tulipa.

 Sereena is a fourth year undergraduate volunteer in the lab.